enstars/hexo-reference-mashiro/README.md

 # hexo-reference-mashiro

 Forked from [kchen0x](https://github.com/kchen0x/hexo-reference) and edited from [HarborZeng](https://github.com/HarborZeng/hexo-reference/blob/master/src/footnotes.js).
-This version doesn't have tooltips and is optimized for [NexT Mashiro](https://github.com/watatomo/next-mashiro).
+This allows you to use Markdown footnotes within Hexo's tag plugins and elsewhere.

 ## Installation